Sharan-Sundar/DC_Motor_Control_using_ML/README.md

 * Recreate the function in arudino.

 ### Future work
-Make polynomial regression compatible with arduino
+Make polynomial regression compatible with arduino.